João Teixeira (footballer, born 1994): Chaves

 In July 2018, Teixeira signed a permanent four-year contract with Chaves.
 He was sent off in the opening game of the season only six minutes after coming off the bench, for a high foot on Porto's Sérgio Oliveira in a 5–0 loss on the road; his penalty was upgraded from a yellow to red card by the video assistant referee.

 Chaves were relegated in Teixeira's first season, which ended for him in April due to appendicitis.
 He scored his first goal for them in the second division on 21 September 2019, to open a 3–2 home loss to Covilhã.
 In December, he suffered a muscular injury in training, and missed some weeks of the season.

 Teixeira scored twice on 26 August 2021 in a 3–0 win over Académico de Viseu and was the Liga Portugal 2 Player of the Month in January.
 Having scored and assisted eight goals each as Chaves won promotion in 2021–22, he made the league's Team of the Year and renewed his contract.
 He also scored in a 2–0 win over Moreirense in the playoffs on 21 May 2022.

+Al-Markhiya

+On 22 June 2023, Teixeira joined Al-Markhiya in the Qatar Stars League on a two-year contract.

+Rio Ave (loan)

+On 25 January 2024, Al-Markhiya sent Teixeira on loan to Primeira Liga club Rio Ave until the end of the 2023–24 season.

+Gil Vicente

+On 2 September 2024, Teixeira signed a one-season contract with Gil Vicente.